Introducing SEVEN New Organic SuperGreens Blends Shop Now

 What type of supplements are best for men?
 When searching for a multivitamin, consider choosing a fermented option.
 Fermentation is a form of pre-digestion that generally makes nutrients easier to absorb.

-A multivitamin featuring adaptogens and herbs — such as ashwagandha, saw palmetto, ginger, ginseng and others — can also help support absorption and a healthy response to stress.
+A men's multivitamin featuring adaptogens and herbs — such as ashwagandha, saw palmetto, ginger, ginseng and others — can also help support absorption and a healthy response to stress.

 The best vitamins for men include vitamins D, B12, A, C, E and vitamin K. Trace minerals and essential fatty acids like magnesium, omega-3 fish oil and potassium are also integral to a man’s overall health.